 Here’s what that all looks like:

-You can see most of that in our rundown of scores for all of WWE’s PLEs since last November:
+You can see that in our rundown of scores for all of WWE’s PLEs since last October:

 Do Cageside’s Community Ratings match up with your personal ones?
-Any final thoughts on Crown Jewel?
+Any final thoughts on Extreme Rules?